19 Nov Thanksgiving Menu Served Up with a Touch of History

 In a medium saucepan, bring stock to a boil.
 In a small bowl dissolve the flour in water.
 Gradually whisk into the turkey stock.
 Season with poultry seasoning, salt, pepper, and celery salt.
 Bring to a boil, reduce heat and simmer 8-10 minutes until thickened.

 My family likes the traditional Green Bean Casserole that is on the French’s Crispy Fried Onion can.
 I have listed the ingredients below.
 I have also posted a fresh green bean casserole that is absolutely delicious, but a bit more complicated.
-It’s worth the trouble if you want something a bit fancier.
+It’s worth the trouble if you want something really gourmet.

 I assemble the casserole the day before Thanksgiving and keep it refrigerated.
 That way it’s ready to pop in the oven on Thanksgiving day.